infinityworksltd/engineering/_posts/2019-01-27-versioning.md

 author: jake_hall
 ---

 Building distributed systems in using a microservice pattern is hard.
 We're always looking for ways to automate any manual processes, or anything that is difficult.
-Computers don't make mistakes, but humans aren't infallible.
+Computers don't make mistakes, and humans aren't infallible.
 The more we can rely on a machine-led process, the more reliable a release process can be.
 This is the journey of versioning and releasing for one of our projects.

 # In the beginning...